aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/index.en.md

 weight: 30
 ---

-In this module, we are going to create a single EKS cluster using Terraform, and configure with ArgoCD for addons and workloads.
+In this module, we are going to create a single EKS cluster using Terraform, and configure with Argo CD for addons and workloads.

 ![](/static/images/argocd-standalone.png)